 In this first phase, you’ll also need to select windows, exterior doors, and the bathtub (a surprise to many).
 Why the bathtub?
-Two reasons: 1) ensure delivery in time for installation and 2) it is more efficient to maneuver this heavy piece in through an opening meant for windows (often using a telescopic forklift or skid-steer loader) before the windows are installed instead of carrying it into a home.
+Two reasons: 1) to ensure delivery in time for installation and 2) it is more efficient to maneuver this heavy piece in through an opening meant for windows (often using a telescopic forklift or skid-steer loader) before the windows are installed instead of carrying it into a home.

 You’ll also need to choose your kitchen appliances — because the appliances you select will affect mechanical rough-ins, kitchen cabinet and countertop configurations.

 Selections: Phase 2

 Shortly after you’ve selected the first set of items, you’ll need to shift your focus to this next set of materials, as many of these items have longer delivery times.
 Certainly, your cabinetry and countertop will need to be ordered early in order to be ready for installation.
 If you want a natural stone countertop, such as granite or marble, you’ll need to visit the stone yard to set it aside.
 That way, it will be available when it is time to template your countertop and install it.

 Other items to select during this phase include the interior doors and trim and the specific flooring and tile you want for each room.
 This is also when you’ll select the decorative tile for the kitchen backsplash and walk-in shower.

 Selections: Phase 3

 Once the bigger items are carefully chosen, you can now focus on the smaller details, such as interior paint and stain, hardware and plumbing, and lighting fixtures.
 Most builders, including Prime 1 Builders, will have plumbing and lighting allowances for homeowners.

 Another detail that will need your attention is the faucet configuration.
 Will your kitchen faucet be a mini-spread (4” apart) or will it be a wide-spread (8” apart)?
 This will have a major impact on the rough-in for the countertop.